learnk8s/learnk8s.io/src/templating/content.md

 ## Generating resource manifests with code

-You could generate YAML programatically with code.
+You could generate YAML programmatically with code.

 And you don't even need to start from scratch.